thriveweb/glass/content/pages/join-us.md

     Age is but a number so here at Glass we are after talent from any decade.

-    Please be aware that our office is closed from the 23rd December to the 14th January 2022.
-We will not be answering talent requests until after that date.
+    Please be aware that ONLY successful applicants will be contacted due to the high volume of emails we receive.

     You MUST be reliable, have your own transport and be available at short notice on weekdays.

-    You must be QLD or Northern Rivers based only.

-    Look forward to hearing from you.
-Have a safe and festive Xmas to you and your families.
+    Please don't forget to let us know your location.
+We are now taking talent from the Gold Coast, Northern New South Wales, Brisbane, Sydney and Melbourne.
   title: Expectations & Requirements
 ---